LucioDerin/solarNoonCalculator/README.md

 ## Solar Noon Calculator
-Python GUI program to calculate the solar noon in a given location, both at a given date or from today up to a certain date.
+Python GUI program to calculate the solar noon in a given location, both at a given date or between two dates.

 ## Usage:
 - Navigate inside the folder of the program